 2014 was a memorable year for Andy as he sold a quartet of the biggest machines offered by T H WHITE: the biggest combine, the biggest Quad-Trac, the biggest wheeled tractor and the biggest forage harvester.
 “That was a boom year…and I’m just as busy as ever trying to help farmers meet some of the huge challenges they are facing.”
 It’s not just farmers that Andy has helped – there are many younger salesman who have benefitted from his mentoring and experience who have gone on to success in their own rights.

 These days Andy, his wife and three daughters live on a farm.
 “I’m really proud of my girls,” he says.
 “One of them works on the farm, the youngest is chairman of Malmesbury Young Farmers and the eldest is chairman of Wiltshire Young Farmers.
-The social scene is also a great way of doing business – it’s amazing how often when my Daughters’ are out shooting they are able to pick up new leads, the only downside is they ask for any commission!”
+The social scene is also a great way of doing business – it’s amazing how often when my daughters’ are out shooting they are able to pick up new leads, the only downside is if they ask for any commission!”

 In recent years Andy has been able to extend his working area into Wales and once aqain has been welcomed by some lovely farming families.